 And where does that leave you and your email?

-And don’t, for goodness sake, rely on your users to recognize your email as coming from you faster than they “recognize” it as spam and hit the “this is spam” button.
-Because the odds are good that they won’t.
-I’m sure that each of you has a story that you could tell about a user accidentally marking something you’d sent as spam, only to red-facedly apologize later.
-Unfortunately, that’s rare.
-It’s much more common that they hit “this is spam” and never look back.
+And don’t, for goodness sake, rely on your users to recognize your email as coming from you faster than they “recognize” it as spam and hit the spam button.
+Because the odds are good that they won’t recognize it as being from you before marking it as spam.
+Lots of senders have stories about a user accidentally marking something they’d sent as spam, only to red-facedly apologize later.
+Unfortunately, that’s rare; it’s much more common that they hit “this is spam” and never look back.

 So, a good rule of thumb is to read the email you are about to send with a very critical eye.
 Imagine that very email landing in your inbox from someone you don’t recognize – is there a chance that you would think that it was spam?
 If so, figure out why.
 And then change it.